ThPadelis/datalabs-ai-applications-quiz/README.md

 ## 📋 Description

 **Datalabs AI Applications Quiz** is a comprehensive knowledge assessment system for the DYPA300 program webinar "Artificial Intelligence Applications in Organizations and Businesses".
-It includes 6 different assessments plus 1 mixed assessment with a total of 70 questions covering topics from basic concepts to advanced ethics and business applications of AI.
+It includes 7 different assessments plus 1 mixed assessment with a total of 80 questions covering topics from basic concepts to advanced ethics, business applications, and prompt engineering in AI.

 The application is designed as a **Progressive Web App (PWA)**, allowing users to install it on their devices and use it **completely offline**, without requiring an internet connection.

 ## ✨ Features

 ### 🎯 Assessments
-- **6 Assessments** with different difficulty levels
+- **7 Assessments** with different difficulty levels
-- **70 Multiple Choice Questions** (60 + 10 mixed)
+- **80 Multiple Choice Questions** (70 + 10 mixed)
 - **Detailed Explanations** for each question
 - **Immediate Feedback** with color-coded indicators for correct/incorrect answers
 - **Completion Check** - Warning for unanswered questions